Media Release: VIBE Arts Completes OTF Grow Grant for Arts Programming in Northern Ontario Communities

 The Ontario Trillium Foundation (OTF), an agency of the Government of Ontario, and one of Canada’s leading granting foundations celebrates 40 years of grantmaking in Ontario and making a lasting impact in communities.
 Last year, OTF invested nearly $209M into 2,042 community projects and partnerships, which included funding for the Government of Ontario’s Community Building Fund.
 Visit otf.ca to learn more.

 Press Release: Introducing VIBE Arts’ RBC Desire Lines: Women’s Work II Artists

-January 17, 2022… VIBE Arts is excited to introduce RBC Desire Lines: Women’s Work and the program’s cohort of Artists.
+November 17, 2022… VIBE Arts is pleased to introduce the second cohort of RBC Desire Lines: Women’s Work Artists.

 Get to know the RBC Desire Lines: Women’s Work Artists:

-Want to look back at the first two cohorts of Desire Lines artists?
+Want to look back at the previous Desire Lines cohorts?
 Visit the online gallery showcasing their work.